LorenzaFriedrich/lorenzafriedrich.github.io/_posts/2025-08-04-SchoolYearGoals.md

 For Fall and Spring 2025-2026 I am a College Advisor through through Minds Matter NYC.
 - https://mindsmatternyc.org/

-For Fall 2025, I'll be building arduino projects to bolster knowledge on embedded systems.

-## Goals
-Getting an internship in computer science.
-I'll be updating changes throughout the year as I continue progressing!

 ## OMSCS Coursework plan - last updated 08-19-2025